Butch Cassidy and the Sundance Kid: Plot

-In 1899 Wyoming, Butch Cassidy is the affable, clever, talkative leader of the outlaw Hole-in-the-Wall Gang.
+In 1898 Wyoming, Butch Cassidy is the affable, clever, talkative leader of the outlaw Hole-in-the-Wall Gang.
 His closest companion is the laconic dead-shot "Sundance Kid".
-The two return to their hideout at Hole-in-the-Wall to discover that the rest of the gang, irritated by Cassidy's long absences, have selected Harvey Logan as their new leader.

-Logan challenges Cassidy to a knife fight over the gang's leadership.
-Cassidy defeats him using trickery, but embraces Logan's idea to rob a Union Pacific train on both its eastward and westward runs, agreeing that the second robbery would be unexpected and thus reap more money than the first.
+Irritated by Cassidy's long absences, the gang selects Harvey Logan as their new leader.
+Cassidy defeats Logan in a knife fight to retain the gang's leadership and uses Logan's idea to rob a Union Pacific train on both its eastward and westward runs, agreeing that the second robbery would be unexpected and thus reap more money than the first.

-The first robbery goes well.
-To celebrate, Cassidy visits a favorite brothel in a nearby town, where the town marshal unsuccessfully attempts to organize a posse to track down the gang, only to have his address to the townsfolk hijacked by a friendly bicycle salesman.
-Sundance, meanwhile, visits his lover, schoolteacher Etta Place.
-Cassidy joins up with them the next morning, and takes Place for a ride on his new bike.
+The first robbery is a success and Cassidy visits a favorite brothel to celebrate.
+The town marshal appeals to the townsfolk to organize a posse to track down the gang but his speech is hijacked by a friendly bicycle salesman.
+Sundance visits his lover, schoolteacher Etta Place and Cassidy joins them, taking Place for a ride on his new bike.

-On the second train robbery, Cassidy uses too much dynamite to blow open the newly reinforced safe.
-The explosion demolishes the baggage car in the process and the money flies everywhere.
-As the gang scrambles to gather it, a second train arrives carrying a six-man team of lawmen.
-The crack squad pursues Cassidy and Sundance, who try to hide out in the brothel, and then to seek amnesty from Sheriff Bledsoe, to no avail.
+During the second robbery, Cassidy uses too much dynamite on the safe and demolishes the baggage car.
+As the gang scrambles to gather the scattered money, a second train arrives carrying a six-man team of lawmen.
+The crack squad pursues Cassidy and Sundance, who hide in the brothel but are found and have to make a getaway.

-The posse remains in pursuit, and it includes renowned Indian tracker "Lord Baltimore" and lawman Joe Lefors, recognizable by his white skimmer.
 Cassidy and Sundance elude their pursuers by jumping from a cliff into a river far below.
-They learn from Place that the posse has been paid by Union Pacific head E. H. Harriman to remain on their trail until they are both killed.
+Place tells them the posse has been paid by Union Pacific head E. H. Harriman to remain on their trail until they are both killed.